xeinherjar/py-chip-8/readme.md

 pixels with the value of 1 or 0.
 Resolution is 64 x 32.

 ### getKey
-Should return -1 when no key is pressed, if a key is pressed return a value 0x0 - 0xF (0 - 15)
+Chip-8 used a hex based keyboard, so possible keys have the values 0x0 - 0xF. getKey should return -1 when no key is pressed, if a key is pressed return a value 0x0 - 0xF (0 - 15)